Oatmeal Cranberry Cookies

 How could I not go for the chocolate chip cookies?

 Or even the really delicious looking ones with macadamia nuts in it?

 Nope, it’s none of those.

-So in honor of oatmeal cookies, here’s an ultra delish recipe with dried cranberries in it.
+So in honor of oatmeal cookies, here’s a scrumptious recipe with dried cranberries in it.